slimenmohamed/microservices-architecture/docs/testing-guide.md

 ```

 ### 6.2 Logs
+_Tail logs for live activity; print last N lines for quick inspections; grep for errors when diagnosing failures._
 ```bash
 make logs          # follow all; Ctrl-C to exit make logs-gw       # gateway only; Ctrl-C to exit